vrammouz/vllm_fast_async/README.md

 The implementation leverages available GPU resources for local server endpoint hosting via the OpenAI API completion wrapper and vLLM's fast inference capability.
 The code offers a walkthrough of resource optimization methods, including optional parallel compute and multi-server hosting.

+The idea is inspired by coroutines and async background tasks from prior experience.
+Proudly developed.